urakymzhan/Setting-Up-React/README.md

+---

-# Setting Up React for Chicago Tour Project
+Setting Up React

+---

-> Class: Introduction to React
+> Introduction to React

 ## Introduction

 The goal of this tutorial is to learn the foundational concepts of React by building a web site using React.
 This tutorial will keep things simple and focus on only a few core concepts.
 Future lessons will build on these concepts.